 - 8.1.
-Support townhouses or rowhouses on properties fronting onto and directly accessing 200 Street and on streets intersecting with 200 Street.
-Townhouses and rowhouses are not allowed on cul-de-sacs. - 8.2.
+Support townhouses or rowhouses on properties fronting onto and directly accessing 200 Street & near major intersections. - 8.2.
 Require City lane access where ground-oriented developments front onto 200 Street and major intersections, or where there is existing lane access. - 8.2.1 Direct lane access to local roads where possible. - 8.2.2 Permit temporary lane access to 200 Street for mid-block assemblies; these temporary accesses are required to be closed when lane access to local roads are completed through further assembly and redevelopment of adjacent properties fronting 200 Street. - 8.3.
 Support du/tri/quad-plex development on properties adjoining cul-de-sacs. - 8.4.
 Support townhouses or row houses on cul de sacs if all properties fronting cul de sacs are assembled together and consolidated with a closed cul de sac road right of way to create a single redevelopment parcel.

 - 8.5.
-Townhouses/row houses and/or du/tri/quad plexes are supported along the east side of 200 Street south of BC Hydro ROW. - 8.5.1 On double-fronting lots encourage sensitive and attractive groundoriented site plans and designs that minimize the appearance of garage entries and the number of garage entries and driveways directly accessing the lower order street. - 8.6.
-Wherever possible, as redevelopment occurs: - 8.6.1 retain mature trees along the 200 Street frontage; and, - 8.6.2 plant additional new trees between City sidewalks and new buildings along the 200 Street frontage to complement new street trees. - 8.7.
+Townhouses/row houses and/or du/tri/quad plexes are supported along the east side of 200 Street south of BC Hydro ROW. - 4.5.1 On double-fronting lots encourage sensitive and attractive groundoriented site plans and designs that minimize at the appearance of garage entries and the number of garage entries and driveways directly accessing the lower order street. - 8.6.
+Wherever possible, retain mature trees along the 200 Street frontage as redevelopment occurs. - 8.7.
 Encourage attractive and sensitive designs for ground-oriented developments facing public parks.